Read the passage and mark A,B,C or D for blanks (1 to 6).

 According to paragraph 1, beyond rhetoric and procedural discussion, effective team leadership is best defined as ________.

-Cmethodically translating collective intent into synchronized performance
+Amethodically translating collective intent into synchronized performance

-Dstructuring interaction to preserve consensus and reduce interpersonal friction
+Bstructuring interaction to preserve consensus and reduce interpersonal friction

 💡